paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-051-transportation-of-hazardous-material.md

   (B) a vessel exempted under [section 3702 of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section3702&num=0&edition=prelim) from chapter 37 of title 46; and

-  (C) a vessel to the extent it is regulated under the Ports and Waterways Safety Act of 1972 ([33 U.S.C.
+  (C) a vessel to the extent it is regulated under the Ports and Waterways Safety Act of 1972 11 See References in Text note below. ([33 U.S.C.
 1221](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1221&num=0&edition=prelim) et seq.).

 (2) This chapter and regulations prescribed under this chapter do not prohibit—